lucassxs/100-days-of-code/log.md

 **Thoughts:**:  I fixed Latex math formula bugs on my blogdown.
 The problem was in the Mathjax compilation..

 **Link to work:** Github

+### Day 9: July 18, 2022

+**Today's Progress**:  Using numerical methods to obtain an EMV for distribution parameters.

+**Thoughts:**:  Using number methods to obtain an EMV (Likelihood Estimator) for the parameters of the distributions, and plot a graph of the likelihood function of the distributions: Binominal, Exponential and Weibull.

+**Link to work:** Github